Nzanzu-Lwanzo/Nzanzu-Lwanzo/README.md

 ## 🚀 About Me

-- 💻 **Software Developer** with a keen interest in backend and full-stack development
+- 💻 **Software Developer** with a keen interest in backend development
 - 🌱 Currently exploring new technologies and frameworks, always learning
 - 🤝 Love collaborating on open-source and community-driven projects
 - 📖 Advocate for clean code, best practices, and lifelong learning